huvers/generative-boson-sampling/README.md

 As well as the fact that Bosons have complex probability amplitudes in their interactions with beam splitters.
 It was shown by Scheel <b>[2]</b> that boson probability amplitudes are actually related to matrix <a href="https://en.wikipedia.org/wiki/Permanent_(mathematics)">permanents</a>, a problem known to be <b>#P-complete</b>.

-This is why Boson Sampling is interesting -- It is a simple experiment where a quantum system can do something a classical system cannot (even if there is no currently known killer application for doing so).
+This is why Boson Sampling is interesting -- It is a relatively simple experiment where a quantum system can do something a classical system cannot (even if there is no currently known killer application for doing so).

 ## generative-boson-sampling